l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **June 2019**

-* The Artefact Evaluation Committee for ECOOP accepted our paper artefact for ``Godot: All the Benefits of Implicit and Explicit Futures'' [link](https://2019.ecoop.org/track/ecoop-2019-artifacts).
+* The Artefact Evaluation Committee for ECOOP accepted our [paper artefact for
+  Godot: All the Benefits of Implicit and Explicit Futures](https://2019.ecoop.org/track/ecoop-2019-artifacts).

 * I will be presenting our [ECOOP paper](https://2019.ecoop.org/event/ecoop-2019-papers-godot-all-the-benefits-of-implicit-and-explicit-futures)